vsalavatov/intellij.kotlinx.coroutines/IntelliJ-patches.md

 - `kotlinx.coroutines.flow.internal.FlowValueWrapperInternalKt.emitInternal(FlowCollector, value)` -- alternative of a regular `FlowCollector.emit` that supports insertion points; if there is a `FlowCollector`, its `emit` call can be replaced with `emitInternal` so this case would also be supported for constructing async stack traces
 - `kotlinx.coroutines.flow.internal.FlowValueWrapperInternalKt.debuggerCapture` -- common insertion point for a debugger agent; simplifies instrumentation; the value is always being unwrapped inside. `emitInternal` uses this method.

+One internal method was added to `BufferedChannel`: `emitAllInternal`.
+This method ensures the value will be unwrapped in an insertion point.

 One internal method was added to `BufferedChannelIterator`: `nextInternal` -- same as `next` but may return a wrapped value.
 It should only be used with a function that is capable of unwrapping the value (see `BufferedChannel.emitAll` and `BufferedChannelIterator.next`), so there's a guarantee a wrapped value will always unwrap before emitting.

 Why not just let `next` return a maybe wrapped value?
 That's because it is heavily used outside a currently supported scope.
 For example, one may just indirectly call it from a for-loop.
 In this case, unwrapping will never happen, and a user will get a handful of `ClassCastException`s.

-One public method was added to support `buffer` and operators that use it inside:
-- `ReceiveChannel.emitAll`.
-It encapsulates emitting values in `FlowCollector.emitAllImpl` and has a special implementation in `BufferedChannel`.

 Changes were made to lambda parameter `onElementRetrieved` in `BufferedChannel<E>` methods: now they accept `Any?` instead of `E` because now they may be given a wrapped value.